Regional Control Strategies for a Spatiotemporal SQEIAR Epidemic Model: Application to COVID-19: Introduction

 In this context, various mathematical models have been proposed to better understand and control the spread of COVID-19, each incorporating different strategies such as quarantine and vaccination.
 For example, in \cite{29}, a model was introduced that considered both susceptible and symptomatic infectious individuals, addressing positivity, optimal control, and stability analysis.
 Further, in \cite{30}, a non-autonomous nonlinear deterministic model was proposed to explore COVID-19 control through social distancing, surface cleaning, precautionary measures for exposed individuals, and fumigation of public spaces.
-Other models, like the SIR model presented by G. B. Libotte et al. \cite{Libotte}, focused on optimal vaccination strategies to minimize infection rates.
-Similarly, Shen and Chou \cite{Shen} proposed an optimal control model that included prevention, vaccination, and quick screening.
-Additionally, in \cite{Elghandouri}, a VS-EIAR epidemiological model was developed to analyze the dynamics of COVID-19, focusing on minimizing susceptible, exposed, infected, and asymptomatic individuals through vaccination and treatment.
-These and other studies, including those in \cite{Kohler, Morato, Carli, Elghandouri, Peni, Scarabaggio, Aquino, Davies, Guner, Moghadas, Jin, Pellis, Iwami, Okyer, Rachah}, underline the critical role of mathematical modeling in developing effective strategies to combat pandemics.
+Other models, like the SIR model presented by \cite{Libotte}, focused on optimal vaccination strategies to minimize infection rates.
+Similarly, \cite{Shen} proposed an optimal control model that included prevention, vaccination, and quick screening.
+In \cite{Elghandouri}, a VS-EIAR epidemiological model was developed to analyze the dynamics of COVID-19, focusing on minimizing susceptible, exposed, infected, and asymptomatic individuals through vaccination and treatment.
+These and other studies, including \cite{Kohler, Morato, Carli, Peni, Scarabaggio, Aquino, Davies, Guner, Moghadas, Jin, Pellis, Iwami, Okyer, Rachah}, underline the critical role of mathematical modeling in developing effective strategies to combat pandemics.